vlfeat/matconvnet/doc/site/docs/about.md

     * Adds support for `ParameterSever` in the examples.
     * Adds an option in the example training script to save the momentum between epochs.
-    * Batch normalization falls back to CuDNN when available.
+    * Batch normalization can use CuDNN implementation.
+    * `vl_nnconv.m` now supports the `dilate` option for dilated convolution.

     **Changes affecting backward compatibility**